KryptoSynth/GranularSoundControl/README.md

 ## Installation

-Add `KeepItDown.dll` to your `/BepInEx/plugins` in your mod profile folder.
+Extract `GranularSoundControl.zip` into, or move `GranularSoundControl.dll` to your `/BepInEx/plugins` in your mod profile folder.